 The Old Mole burrows down to the roots of the great issues of our time – the struggles of ordinary people for democratic and sustainable ways of life.
 The Mole goes where corporate media fear to tread, supporting grassroots challenges to top-down authority and giving voice to movements that shake the foundations of an unjust society.
 The Moles' perspective is democratic, broadly socialist, and feminist.
 (We count Karl Marx as a friend).

 You can leave comments for the Moles at email@example.com or by clicking on the comment section for any of our audio pieces.

-You can read his remarks here.
+You can read Frann's remarks on her blog.

 Clayton Morgareidge hosts this show about hope in hard times, about the opportunities given to us by the disastrous times we live in.

 This show is part of KBOO's Spring Membership Drive, offering you the opportunity to support the station that sustains the Old Mole, along with all the other great public affairs programming available nowhere else on the air.
 Please use the tip jar in the upper right corner to contribute -- and Thanks!

 Frann Michel, The Well-read Red, explores some surprising connections among volcanic eruptions, air travel, climate change, and the capitalist mode of production.
 You can read her remarks by clicking here.

 Laurie Mercier speaks with Les Leopold, co-founder and director of The Labor Institute, consultant to the Blue-Green Alliance, which brings together trade unions and environmental organizations, and author most recently of the book The Looting of America: How Wall Street's Game of Fantasy Finance destroyed our Jobs, Pensions and Prosperity, and What We Can Do About It.
 You can read recent work of his on the Huffington Post here and here.